Vincent056/complyctl/docs/man/complyctl-celscanner-plugin.md

       mapping_file: mappings.yaml
 EOF

-Step 2: Generate CEL rules from the assessment plan

-$ complyctl generate -m manifest.yaml

-This creates CEL rules in ~/complytime/celscanner/policy/cel-rules.yaml.

-Step 3: Scan the environment with the generated rules
+Step 2: Scan the environment with the rules

 $ complyctl scan -m manifest.yaml

+This loads CEL rules from the rule store based on the mapping configuration and evaluates them.

 The scan results are saved to ~/complytime/celscanner/results/cel-results.yaml.

-Step 4: Generate a compliance report
+Step 3: Generate a compliance report

 $ complyctl report -m manifest.yaml